-39 Jordan's indicators in the Doing Business report are abysmal.
-It takes entrepreneurs 11 steps and 36 days to launch a business, as compared to an OECD average of 6 steps and 25 days.
-Furthermore the cost of starting a business is equal to 53% of gross national income (GNI), as compared to the 8% average for OECD nations.
-The most staggering figure, though, may be the ratio of minimum capitalization requirements to GNI per capita.
-Jordanian businesses must deposit at least 1147.7% of GNI per capita to fact that economic liberalization is often focused on external (i.e. foreign) investors and multinational corporations rather than on the small businesses that are likely to be organized by local entrepreneurs.
-This, in turn, may be due to the fact, for the reasons developed in this article, the incumbent ruler prefers that the economic gains associated with market reforms inure to foreigners, rather than domestic entrepreneurs.
+Despite the fact that Jordan's King Abdullah II claims to be strongly in favor of market-oriented economic liberalization and is ostensibly pursuing privatization schemes and pro-investment reforms, our critique of inefficient small-business regulatory regimes remains relevant to Jordan.51 Part of this disjuncture between words and action may be attributable to the fact that economic liberalization is often focused on external investors and multinational corporations rather than on the small businesses that are likely to be organized by local entrepreneurs.
+This external focus, in turn, may be due to the fact that, for the reasons developed in this paper, the incumbent ruler prefers that the economic gains associated with market reforms inure to foreigners rather than to domestic entrepreneurs.
 Any new entrepreneurial class created by market reforms is likely to push for democratic liberalization and other changes threatening to incumbent rulers.

-In October 2002, King Abdullah unveiled a-high profile publicity and public relations campaign called the "Jordan First" program.40 Structured as a sort of "compact" between the government and its people, the program features government promises to abide by the principles of accountability and transparency, and, in turn, asks Jordanian citizens to place "Jordan's national interest at the forefront of all considerations of civil society."41

-The Jordan First campaign features a government pledge to enact procedural, legislative, and administrative reforms to "stimulate and encourage private investment in the various economic facilities."
-In return, it hopes that the private sector will "plac[e] the Homeland's interests among its priorities," including private sector investment in education and job training as well as hiring preferences for Jordanians.42 receive a business registration number, as compared to a mere 44.1% for OECD nations.
-World Bank & International Finance Corporation, Snapshot of Business Environment - Jordan, at http://rru.worldbank.org/DoingBusiness/ExploreEconomies/BusinessClimateSnapshot.aspx?economyid=99 (last visited Mar.
-6, 2005).
+In October 2002, King Abdullah II unveiled a high-profile publicity and public relations campaign called the Jordan First program.52 Structured as a sort of compact between the government and its people, the program features government promises to abide by the principles of accountability and transparency; in turn, it asks Jordanian citizens to place "Jordan's national interest at the forefront of all considerations of civil society."
+53 As for economic development, the Jordan First campaign features a government pledge to enact procedural, legislative, and administrative reforms to "stimulate and encourage private investment in the various economic facilities."
+In return, it hopes that the private sector will "plac[e] the Homeland's interests among its priorities"; such national "interests" include